lfborjas/swiss-ephemeris/README.md

 I've only made available the types and functions that are useful for my own, traditional, horoscope calculations.
 Feel free to add more!
 See the [astro.com documentation](https://www.astro.com/swisseph/swisseph.htm) for ideas.

-### Preparing for Hackage

-Since this is a Stack project, we use `stack sdist` to prepare the tarball.